ebelle/encoder-classifier/README.md

 --bidirectional

 # Example usage of restarting training:

-# When restarting, if you froze embeddings the first time, you need to use the freeze flag again
+When restarting, if you froze embeddings the first time, you need to use the freeze flag again

-bash
 python train_nmt.py --data-path ../data/en_ru \
 --save-path checkpoints/en_ru \
 --num-workers 4 \